atbcb/usab-uswds/news/_posts/2024-09-25-u-s-access-board-meeting-and-webcast-october-30.md

   which will be open to the public and take place virtually on October 30 from 1:30 – 3:00 p.m.
 (ET).
-The agenda for the meeting includes brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran . . .
+The agenda for the meeting includes brief reports from standing and ad hoc Board committees, federal agency updates, and a report by Executive Director Sachin Pavithran.
+Members of the public may attend the meeting through the Zoom.gov platform or by phone (listen-only mode).
+Please note that . . .
 image: /images/uploads/board-meeting-on-laptop.jpg
 image_alt_text: An Access Board meeting takes place within a window on the screen of a laptop.
 featured: true